clearhaus/gateway-api-docs/source/index.html.md

 ### Voids

 To release reserved money on a cardholder's bank account you make a new void resource.
-A reservation normally last for 7 days depending on issuing bank and is then automatically released.
+A reservation normally last for seven days depending on issuing bank and is then automatically released.

 #### Parameters